Year-round opportunities for you to change the world.

 Read our Origin Story

 In 2007, the youth group of Islington United Church and their minister, Michael Shewburg, began planning for a mission trip overseas.
-Like many other young people, they sought an experience which would allow them to create change, grow together in faith, and learn more about the world around them.
+Like many other young people, they sought an experience that would allow them to create change, grow together in faith, and learn more about the world around them.

-Finding a partner organization whose values and understanding of theology matched with theirs proved to be difficult, however.
+Finding a partner organization whose values and understanding of theology matched with theirs proved to be difficult.
 Coupled with a growing awareness of the many areas of need in their own community, they decided to create their own service and learning experience in Toronto, and The GO Project was born.

-In the 13 years since, The GO Project has facilitated youth programs in Vancouver, Saskatoon, Stratford, Montréal, Halifax, St. John’s, and of course, at Islington United Church in Toronto.
-2014 saw the introduction of our Children’s Adventure Camps, which are less intensive than the youth programs, but also strive to help participants recognize how they can create change in the world using their unique gifts and abilities, all while living in community and serving as God’s hands and feet in the world.
-As of 2019, these week-long day camps have been hosted by faith communities in over twenty-five cities and towns across Canada.
+In the 16 years since, The GO Project has facilitated youth programs in Vancouver, Saskatoon, Stratford, Montréal, Halifax, St. John’s, and of course, at Islington United Church in Toronto.
+2014 saw the introduction of our Children’s Adventure Camps, which are less intensive than the youth programs, but also strive to help participants recognize how they can create change in the world using their unique gifts and abilities, all while living in the community and serving as God’s hands and feet in the world.

 All GO Project programs are safe and affirming spaces for participants, staff, and community members who identify as LGBTQ+, are of racial or cultural minorities, are questioning their faith, longing for a place to belong, and are of all physical and intellectual abilities.